Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 Fret not, as what you need can be created cheaply and quickly.
 All you need is a few materials from a hardware store if you don’t already own them.

-Using a little creativity, a little elbow grease and a little money, you can create a tool that you will come to love.
+Use a smidgen of creativity and some elbow grease and a little money.
+With these, you can create a tool that you will come to love.

 Your subjects too, as there is less flash in their faces.
 All the information you need, is in our article, here.